-Massachusetts law provides for imprisonment in a jail or House of Correction for up to one year, or for a fine of not less than one hundred dollars (\$100) for anyone who causes to be made a false alarm of fire (MGL Ch.
-269, Sec.
-13).
+Massachusetts law provides for imprisonment in a jail or house of correction for up to one year, or for a fine of not less than one hundred dollars (\$100) for anyone who causes to be made a false alarm of fire (M.G.L. c.
+269, § 13).
 Anyone apprehended making a false alarm on school property will be suspended and referred to the authorities for court action.

-ACCEPTABLE USE POLICY: MALDEN PUBLIC SCHOOLS INFORMATION TECHNOLOGY RESOURCES IN THE SCHOOLS Adopted by the Malden School Committee January 7, 2013
+ACCEPTABLE USE POLICY: MALDEN PUBLIC SCHOOLS INFORMATION TECHNOLOGY RESOURCES IN THE SCHOOLS

+Adopted by the Malden School Committee January 7, 2013